Akhildas2/Hosting_Using_AWS/README.md

 To ensure the security of your EC2 instance, setting up a basic firewall is essential.
 Ubuntu 20.04 servers can utilize the UFW (Uncomplicated Firewall) to control incoming and outgoing network traffic.
 Follow these steps to configure a basic firewall:

 ### 1. Check Available Applications

 First, check the available applications that UFW can manage by name.
 Applications often register their profiles with UFW upon installation.

 ```sh
 ufw app list
 ```

-* Output
+- Output
   Available applications:
   OpenSSH

 ### 2. Allow SSH Connections

 Allow SSH connections to ensure you can log back in to your instance next time.

 ```sh
 ufw allow OpenSSH
 ```

 ### 3. Enable the Firewall

 Once you have configured the firewall rules, enable UFW to start protecting your server.

 ```sh
 ufw enable
 ```

 Type 'y' and press ENTER to proceed.
 You can verify that SSH connections are still allowed by typing:

 ```sh
 ufw status
 ```
 * Output
-  Status: active
+  Status: active\n\n  ```

-      To                         Action      From
-  - OpenSSH                    ALLOW       Anywhere
-  - OpenSSH (v6)               ALLOW       Anywhere (v6)
+  To                         Action      From\n  - OpenSSH                    ALLOW       Anywhere\n  - OpenSSH (v6)               ALLOW       Anywhere (v6)\n  ```

 ### 4. Additional Configuration

 As the firewall is currently blocking all connections except for SSH, you may need to adjust the firewall settings to allow traffic for additional services you install.
 For example, if you configure your instance to host a web server, you will need to allow HTTP (port 80) and HTTPS (port 443) traffic.

-* This design presents each step clearly and concisely, making it easy for readers to follow and implement on their EC2 instances.
+\*Note: This design presents each step clearly and concisely, making it easy for readers to follow and implement on their EC2 instances.